mysociety/zurich_mobile/README.md

 3. Sign that `.apk` (the cordova command tells you where it put it):
     1. Clone the mySociety keys repository
     2. `cd` into the folder containing your new release `.apk`
-    3. Sign the .apk with our key: `jarsigner -verbose -keystore <path-to-keys-repo>keys/android/android_keystore -sigalg SHA1withRSA -digestalg SHA1 ZuriWieNeu-release-unsigned.apk zurich` Double check that you're signing the right .apk here as there will be debug ones too.
+    3. Sign the .apk with our key: `jarsigner -verbose -keystore <path-to-keys-repo>keys/android/android_keystore -sigalg SHA1withRSA -digestalg SHA1 ZuriWieNeu-release-unsigned.apk fixmyzurich` Double check that you're signing the right .apk here as there will be debug ones too.

-      This will ask first for a password for the keystore (it's in the usual place if you're a mysociety developer), then a password for the app specific key, (`zurich` in the command above is a special shortname for the app that identifies which key to use.)
+      This will ask first for a password for the keystore (it's in the usual place if you're a mysociety developer), then a password for the app specific key, (`fixmyzurich` in the command above is a special shortname for the app that identifies which key to use.)

 4. Verify that the signing was ok: `jarsigner -verify -verbose -certs ZuriWieNeu-release-unsigned.apk` (The signing doesn't change the name of your `.apk`).
 You should